jshiell/checkstyle-idea/README.md

 Note that the plugin has been entirely developed on OS X - while it should be fine on Linux, I've no idea what result you'd get with Windows.
 YMMV.

 The pre-requisites for the plugin are fairly light - you'll need Git and JDK 1.8.x.
+Make sure your `JAVA_HOME` environment variable is set correctly before invoking Gradle.

     git clone https://github.com/jshiell/checkstyle-idea.git checkstyle-idea
     cd checkstyle-idea

 You can then easily build via Gradle:

-    ./gradlew clean build buildPlugin
+    ./gradlew clean build

 To run it in a sandboxed IDEA, run:

-    ./gradlew prepareSandbox # only needed once
     ./gradlew runIdea

 To debug the plugin, import the plugin into IDEA as a Gradle project, and then use the `runIdea` Gradle target in debug mode.